MosesSupposes/Purescript-By-Example/text/chapter10.md

 Notice that the `random` function is represented at runtime as a function of no arguments.
 It performs the side effect of generating a random number, and returns it, and the return value matches the runtime representation of the `Number` type: it is a non-null JavaScript number.

-As a slightly more interesting example, consider the `log` function defined by the `Effect.Console` module in the `purescript-console` package.
+As a slightly more interesting example, consider the `log` function defined by the `Effect.Console` module in the `console` package.
 The `log` function has the following type:

 ```haskell
 foreign import log :: String -> Effect Unit